web-apply/Credit-Card-Generator/README.md

 These SCAMMING ATTRIBUTES can lead to financial difficulties and frustration for cardholders.
 Myself of mine experienced all of these from credit card companies and its "bullshit" and greedy, envious and devilish (deceptive, unethical, sabotaging) employees

 These attributes highlight potential issues that cardholders may face when dealing with credit card companies, and emphasize the importance of transparency, fairness, and accountability in the credit card industry.
-These scamming attributes highlight other potential ways in which credit card companies might engage in unfair or deceptive practices, taking advantage of cardholders through lack of transparency, unauthorized actions, or biased terms.
+These scamming attributes highlight other potential ways in which credit card companies might engage in unfair or deceptive practices, taking advantage of cardholders through lack of transparency, unauthorized actions, or biased te8rms.

 ## Here are the reasons why credit card company employees might feel envious about credit limit increase requests as myself of mine experienced: